Plawn/LostPass/README.md

 # LostPass

+## What is it ?

+If you need to send secret data to another user, but can't trust your echange medium you can use this app.

+This app will store an encrypted version of your secret and return tokens containing the passphrase to you.
+You can then send this link to your friend and he will be able to use it only once.
+The data will then be erased from the database.

-### How to run it ?
+## How to use it ?

-Without docker

-Run a redis, with the default user and use the configuration file to setup it with the application

-use the start_standalone.sh script to start the app

-With docker

-Run a redis, in a container

-use the configuration file to setup it with the application and don't forget to mount it, in the container

-use the Dockerfile to build the image and simply run it
+You can either use the complete Dockerfile, or use the Dockerfile and an external redis database.

 ### Infos

 requires python3.8

 - Supports illimted lifetime secret

-- Supported Modes
+- Supported Modes :
   - AES_GCM (256)
   - FERNET

 ## TODO

 - Add file share
 - Fix tests
 - add icon
 - add docker hub overview